nlenssen/gistempUncertaintyEnsemble/README.md

 ## Recommended Architecture

-This analysis was run on an AWS m7i.24xlarge (96 core, 384 GB RAM) instance with a mounted solid-state drive.
+This analysis was run on an AWS hpc6a.48xlarge (96 core, 384 GB RAM) instance with 300GB of gp2 (SSD) mounted to the instance.
 As this analysis is often I/O limited, a SSD can dramatically improve the wall-time for running the full analysis.

 The analysis can be run on smaller clusters, but the number of cores used for various steps will need to be adjusted in `Namelists/awsNamelist.Rnl`.
 The limiting factor will generally be the avaiaible memory, not the number of avaiable cores.